 In 1785, the English transferred the property to a French tradesman named Mr. Champigni and retaken it in 1801.
 According to the Paris agreement of 1814, the French claimed all their left properties at Dhaka, and in 1827 the property was again returned to the French.
 For the increasing power of the English, the French were forced to leave the sub-continent.
 They decided to sell all their properties in Dhaka.
 So in 1830, the trading house of Kumartuli was purchased by the established landlord of Dhaka, Khwaja Alimullah.

 The Ondor Mahal (Residential House) of Pink Palace in Dhaka. ©Photo Credit: Raw Hasan.

 The Founding of Ahsan Manzil

 After some renovation work, the French trading house became the residence of Khwaja Alimullah.
 In his time, a stable and a family mosque was added to the compound.
 After his death, his son Khwaja Abdul Gani made a huge development to the property and named it “Ahsan Manzil” on his son Ahsan Ullah.

 On the east side of the old building, he made a new building with a different design and also done great renovation work to the old building.
 Since then, the old building was called “Ondor Mahal” (The residential house), and the new building was called “Rong Mahal” (The entertainment house).

 The gangway connecting the two buildings of Pink Palace. ©Photo Credit: Raw Hasan.

 Restoration of Ahsan Manzil

-The old French building was reconstructed to a two storied building keeping similarity to the Rangmahal.
-A gangway was made with wood connecting the first floor of two building.
+The old French building was reconstructed to a two-storied building keeping similarity to the Rong Mahal.
+A gangway was made with wood connecting the first floor of two buildings.
 The most beautiful thing made at this time was the doom, which made the palace so beautiful.